Mackie Samoskevich: International play

 Samoskevich represented the United States at the 2019 Hlinka Gretzky Cup, where he recorded one goal in four games.

 Personal life

 Samoskevich comes from a hockey-playing family.
-His twin sister, Maddy, played college hockey for Quinnipiac, and was drafted by PWHL Vancouver in the 2025 PWHL Draft.
+His twin sister, Maddy, played college hockey for Quinnipiac, and was drafted by PWHL Vancouver (now the Vancouver Goldeneyes) in the 2025 PWHL Draft.
 His older sister, Melissa is a former professional ice hockey player who last played for the Connecticut Whale of the Premier Hockey Federation.

 During his day with the Stanley Cup following the 2025 Stanley Cup playoffs, Samoskevich brought the trophy to the Sandy Hook Memorial in Sandy Hook, Connecticut, in honor of the victims of the 2012 school shooting, as he is a native of the community and had graduated from the school just a few months before the shooting.